dsdanielpark/open-llm-leaderboard-report/README.md

-# Open LLM Leaderboard Report (Daily Update)
+# Open LLM Leaderboard Report (Weekly Update)
-This repository offers daily visualizations that showcase the performance of open-source Large Language Models (LLMs), based on evaluation metrics sourced from Hugging Face's Open-LLM-Leaderboard.
+This repository offers weekly visualizations that showcase the performance of open-source Large Language Models (LLMs), based on evaluation metrics sourced from Hugging Face's Open-LLM-Leaderboard.
 The visualizations are refreshed daily to ensure up-to-date information.

 ## Source data
 You can refer to this [CSV file](https://github.com/dsdanielpark/Open-LLM-Leaderboard-Report/blob/main/assets/20230523/20230523.csv) for the underlying data used for visualization.